gnosis/GECO/Proposals/Bruno.md

 Ms. Frederick has a degree in Family Business and specializes in state-of-the art design, publishing, and digital marketing.
 She is currently studying Ethereum protocol as the basis for Web 3.0.
 Other team members have deep experience in Venture Capital, Real Estate, Pension Management, Software Development, as well as Law and Securities Regulation.

 ### Timeline, Milestones and Deliverables
-_Detailed description of your timeline milestones and the corresponding payouts_

 **Phase I**